What is the background to CE Marking?

 What does CE Marking apply to?

-applies to all equipment supplied for first time use in the EEC
+supplied for first time use in the EU

-manufacturer is accountable
+The manufacturer is accountable

-equipment imported into the EEC, the importer is accountable
+EU, the importer is accountable

-applies even if the equipment is for self use
+equipment is for self use

 What is the intention of CE Marking?